anaseto/goal/docs/Implementation.md

 As a bonus, Go gives us excellent garbage collection out of the box, which is quite a good thing, as my knowledge about garbage collection implementation is limited.
 I know there are GC libraries for most non-GC languages, but it's still one less thing to worry about.
+As a tradeoff, we cannot catch out of memory errors reliably in programs.

 Also, Go slices, strings and interface types are a good match for representing Goal's datatypes, as we discuss later on.